Finneyyy/ams-final-project/README.md

 - IaC & Config Management: **Terraform** and **Ansible**.
 These tools are very powerful, widely adapted, and work with most cloud infrastructures.

-- Cloud: **AWS** - Our training was focused on AWS.
+- Cloud: **AWS** - We created and deployed our instances using AWS cloud provider.
 We already have some level of experience with it.

 - Reverse Proxy: **NGINX** - Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
 We are also familiar with NGINX.

 - Containerisation: **Docker** - Docker is the most popular in market share, familiarity and ease of use are key.
 It also comes with a large library of images that can be customized.